xvello/Ava/README.md

 3. Add a redirect for the server port (default 6053) to allow incoming connections to be routed to the device, run `redir add tcp:6053:6053`

 ## Connecting to Home Assistant
+The device should be auto-discovered by Home Assistant as an ESPHome device in "Settings" -> "Devices and Services", click add to add it.
+If not, manually add it
 1. In Home Assistant, go to "Settings" -> "Device & services"
 2. Click the "Add integration" button
 3. Choose "ESPHome" and then "Set up another instance of ESPHome"